osrsbox/osrsbox.github.io/projects/osrsbox-db/index.md

     - `monsters_api_examples`: A collection of simple Python scripts that use the `monsters_api` to provide an example of what can be achieved and how to use the monster's database.
 - `scripts`: A collection of scripts (using Python and BASH) to help automate common tasks including dumping the OSRS cache, scraping the OSRS wiki, generating schemas, updating the databases, and inserting data into a MongoDB database.
     - `cache`: A collection of scripts to extract useful data from the OSRS cache item, npc and object definition files.
+    - `icons`: Various scripts to help process, check or update item icons.
     - `items`: A collection of scripts to help process data for the item builder.
-    - `schemas`: A collection of scripts for generating and parsing the JSON schemas used in this project.
+    - `monsters`: A collection of scripts to help process data for the monster builder.
     - `update`: A collection of scripts for automating the data collection and database regeneration.
     - `wiki`: A collection of scripts for automating data extraction from the OSRS Wiki using the MediaWiki API.
 - `test`: A collection of PyTest tests.